 Law should therefore appeal to those who want to develop both abstract thinking and practical problem-solving.
 It’s easy to see why you don’t have to become a lawyer just because you’ve done a law degree; many choose other paths.
 A law degree can give you the skills to be a successful lawyer but also a successful producer, politician, manager, journalist, diplomat or police officer; a law degree equips you for almost any profession that requires intellectual strength combined with a practical approach to the world.

-So, why bother doing a (demanding) three-year law degree when you could do a (less intense) degree for three years and then do an (intense) one-year law conversion course, to end up seeking the same jobs as those who did a law degree?
+So, why bother doing a (demanding) three-year law degree when you could do a (less intense) degree for three years and then do an (intense) one-year law conversion course or spend (an equally intense) five- to six-month period studying for the Solicitors Qualifying Examination (SQE), to end up seeking the same jobs as those who did a law degree?
 When couched in these terms, the answer may seem a no-brainer: do the less intense course.
 We disagree.
 A law degree may come at the price of fewer lie-ins and mid-morning coffees but most law students combine an active social life and extra-curricular activities with the demands of the course.
 Most importantly, we think they come out much the better for it.
-Here are just six advantages of reading law at university:
+Here are just five advantages of reading law at university:

 1. Law students acquire both breadth and depth of legal knowledge

-Those reading law typically cover 14 subjects in their degree, whereas students taking a law conversion course normally study only seven core subjects.
+Those reading law typically cover 14 subjects in their degree, whereas students taking a law conversion course normally study only seven core subjects, and those preparing for the Solicitors Qualifying Examination will focus on preparing only ‘functional legal knowledge’ relevant to client-based scenarios.
 Students who have an undergraduate law degree have the opportunity both to pursue specialised areas of particular interest beyond the core and also to appreciate the bigger picture: how the law fits together and how the law relates to other subjects, such as politics, economics, history, criminology and philosophy.
 We are often asked what makes a successful lawyer.
 We offer a variety of answers: the ones you would expect — intelligence, determination, drive, hard work; and one you might not — imagination.
 Creative arguments are derived from thinking laterally around a problem, and the ability to do that is often related to breadth of legal knowledge.
 A particular line of reasoning in a case involving commercial contracts might be inspired by something you learned in a labour law seminar 20 years earlier.

 “In my view, pupils who have done an undergraduate Law degree start with a very considerable advantage over those who have tried to cram in everything in less than a year.
 A Law degree allows a student to gain a broader and more mature understanding of the subject.” – Jonathan Hirst QC, former Chairman of the Bar of England and Wales